brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 # IANA Considerations

-This document has no IANA actions.
+This document may or many not have any IANA actions.
-(Well, actually, TBD1, TBD2, and TBD3 need to be assigned from the DNSSEC DNSKEY Algorithm Table.)
+(e.g. if the RRTYPEs, DNSKEY algorithms, etc., are defined in other documents, no IANA actions are needed.)

 --- back